 - (a) The review criteria and application requirements for the RS-1, RS-2, RS-3, RS-4 single-family residential districts are as follows: - (7) Height exceptions.
 The height regulation exceptions contained in section 142-1161 shall not apply to the RS-1, RS-2, RS-3 and RS-4 zoning districts.
+In general, height exceptions that are not integral to the design intent of a structure shall be located in a manner to minimize visual impacts on predominant neighborhood view corridors as viewed from public rights-of-way and waterways.
+The following height exceptions shall apply, and unless otherwise specified in terms of height and location, shall not exceed ten 10 feet above the roofline of the structure.
 In general, height exceptions that have not been developed integral to the design intent of a structure shall be located in a manner to have a minimal visual impact on predominant neighborhood view corridors as viewed from public rights-of-way and waterways.

-The following height exceptions shall apply, and unless otherwise specified in terms of height and location, shall not exceed ten 10 feet above the roofline of the structure: In general, height exceptions that have not been developed integral to the design intent of a structure shall be located in a manner to have a minimal visual impact on predominant neighborhood view corridors as viewed from public rights-of-way and waterways. - a.
+- a.
 Chimneys and air vents, not to exceed five (5) feet in height. - b.
 Decorative structures used only for ornamental or aesthetic purposes such as spires, domes, belfries, and covered structures, which are open on all sides, and are not intended for habitation or to extend interior habitable space.
 Such structures shall not exceed a combined area of 20 percent of the enclosed floor area immediately one floor below, and shall be setback a minimum of ten feet from the perimeter of the enclosed floor below. - c.
 Radio and television antennas. - d.
-Parapet walls, only when associated with a habitable roof deck, not to exceed three and one-half feet (3.6') above the finished roof deck height, and set back a minimum of 10 ten feet from the perimeter of the enclosed floor below. - e.
+Parapet walls, only when associated with a habitable roof deck, not to exceed three and one-half feet (3' 6") above the finished roof deck height, and set back a minimum of 10 ten feet from the perimeter of the enclosed floor below. - e.
 Rooftop curbs, not to exceed one foot three (3) feet in height. - f.
 Elevator bulkheads shall be located as close to the center of the roof as possible and be visually recessive such that they do not become vertical extensions of exterior building elevations. - g.
 Skylights, not to exceed five (5) feet above the main roofline, and provided that the area of skylight(s) does not exceed 10 ten percent of the total roof area of the roof in which it is placed. - h.
-Air conditioning and mechanical equipment not to exceed five (5) feet above the main roofline and shall be required to be screened in order to ensure minimal visual impact as identified in the general section description above.

-- i.
-Rooftop wind turbines, not to exceed 10 ten feet above the main roofline. - j.
+Air conditioning and mechanical equipment not to exceed five (5) feet above the main roofline and shall be required to be screened in order to ensure minimal visual impact as identified in the general section description above. - i.
+Rooftop wind turbines, not to exceed 10 ten_feet above the main roofline. - j.
 Solar panels, not to exceed five (5) feet in height.

-SECTION 7.
-The City Code of the City of Miami Beach, Chapter 142, entitled "Zoning Districts and Regulations," Article IV, entitled "Supplementary District Regulations," Division I, entitled "Generally," at Section 142-875, entitled "Roof replacements and new roofs," is hereby amended as follows:
+SECTION 6.
+Chapter 142 of the City Code, entitled "Zoning Districts and Regulations," Article IV, entitled "Supplementary District Regulations," Division I, entitled "Generally," is hereby amended as follows: